 Middle and Upper School

-Please complete the application (supplemental information may be submitted later) and interview/tour before you attend a class visit.
+Please complete the biographical portion of the application (supplemental information may be submitted later) and interview/tour before you attend a class visit.

 For families applying for financial aid grants (Grades K-12 only), the financial aid application will be available November 1, 2018 and must be submitted by January 14, 2019.
 The school code for your financial aid application is 3556.
 Click here to contact Peggy Harwood.